 Office: Sybil B. Harrington Fine Arts Complex, Room 213

-Dr. Meerdink co-chairs the Committee on Youth Opera for the National Opera Association.
+Dr. Meerdink co-chaired the Committee on Youth Opera for the National Opera Association.
 In his commitment to youth music opportunities, he has taken part in Bowling Green State University Opera for Youth, Toledo Opera Education and Outreach Program, Young People’s Theater of Ann Arbor, and Evanston Light Opera Works in Evanston, Illinois.

 Currently, Dr. Meerdink is Assistant Professor of Music, Voice at West Texas A&M University.
 Previously, Dr. Meerdink has served on faculty at Delta State University, the University of Texas at El Paso, and at Taylor University.